moby/moby/docs/sources/reference/commandline/cli.md

     10 GB of space on the pool.
 However, the filesystem will use more space for the empty case the larger the device is.

-     **Warning:** This value affects the system-wide "base" empty filesystem that may already be initialized and inherited by pulled images.
+    **Warning**: This value affects the system-wide "base" empty filesystem that may already be initialized and inherited by pulled images.
 Typically, a change to this value will require additional steps to take effect:

         $ sudo service docker stop
         $ sudo rm -rf /var/lib/docker
         $ sudo service docker start

-    Example use:

-        $ docker -d --storage-opt dm.basesize=20G
+    Example use: ``$ docker -d --storage-opt dm.basesize=20G``

  *  `dm.loopdatasize`

     >**Note**: This option configures devicemapper loopback, which is not for
     >production use.

     Specifies the size to use when creating the loopback file for the "data" device which is used for the thin pool.
 The default size is 100G.
 Note that the file is sparse, so it will not initially take up this much space.

-  Example use:

-        $ docker -d --storage-opt dm.loopdatasize=200G
+    Example use: ``$ docker -d --storage-opt dm.loopdatasize=200G``

  *  `dm.loopmetadatasize`

     >**Note**: This option configures devicemapper loopback, which is not for
     >production use.

     Specifies the size to use when creating the loopback file for the "metadadata" device which is used for the thin pool.
 The default size is 2G.
 Note that the file is sparse, so it will not initially take up this much space

-  Example use:

-        $ docker -d --storage-opt dm.loopmetadatasize=4G
+  Example use: ``$ docker -d --storage-opt dm.loopmetadatasize=4G``

  *  `dm.fs`

     Specifies the filesystem type to use for the base device.
 The supported options are "ext4" and "xfs".
 The default is "ext4"

-    Example use:

-        $ docker -d --storage-opt dm.fs=xfs
+    Example use: ``$ docker -d --storage-opt dm.fs=xfs``

  *  `dm.mkfsarg`

     Specifies extra mkfs arguments to be used when creating the base device.

-    Example use:

-        $ docker -d --storage-opt "dm.mkfsarg=-O ^has_journal"
+    Example use: ``$ docker -d --storage-opt "dm.mkfsarg=-O ^has_journal"``

  *  `dm.mountopt`

     Specifies extra mount options used when mounting the thin devices.

-    Example use:

-        $ docker -d --storage-opt dm.mountopt=nodiscard
+    Example use: ``$ docker -d --storage-opt dm.mountopt=nodiscard``

  *  `dm.datadev`